corinm/aircraft-go/README.md

 ### Pre-requisites

+- A tar1090 API endpoint available e.g. by running [Readsb](https://github.com/wiedehopf/readsb) on your local network
 - A Kubernetes (K8s) cluster
 - [kubectl](https://kubernetes.io/docs/tasks/tools/) or your preferred K8s tool
 - A K8s namespace of your choosing e.g. `aircraft`